carpeliam/at-journal-2024/src/entries/at-day-124-bald-mountain-brook-lean-to-to-horseshoe-canyon-lean-to.md

 sleep: Shelter
 mood: 🙂
 ---
-Two stream crossings
-Pretty straightforward day.
-Only one mountain, and it had the good sense to be the first thing I did.
+Two more stream crossings today!
+And only one mountain, and it had the good sense to be the first thing I did.
+The first stream crossing a few miles after the descent, but a FarOut comment with the instruction to stay to the right of a log made it pretty straightforward.
+The second one was just a few miles before finishing, and it was a bit deeper, but not moving too swiftly.
+Pretty straightforward day; the horseflies were probably the only difficult part.

 Just the same, I dragged a bit, as I don't have enough snacks, so I was rationing.
 Still, it was thankfully a very easy day.
-Got to shelter at 1 30 - it started thundering around 2, and stormed around 2 30.
+I got to shelter at 1:30 - it started thundering around 2, and stormed around 2:30.
 Again, I was lucky not to have to hike in that.
-Not too many at shelter tonight- one section hiker going south, and 1 tent with two guys I saw at yesterday's shelter, also headed NOBO.
-I ll probably see some familiar faces at Shaw's tomorrow.
+Not too many at the shelter tonight- one section hiker going south, and 1 tent with two guys I saw at yesterday's shelter, also headed NOBO.
+I'll probably see some familiar faces at Shaw's tomorrow.

 I hope everything works out with my Mail Drop!